nickali/elevateai-python-command-line-upload-example/README.md

 Place the audio files in a directory.
 Pass in the audio files directory and config.json.

+Use the following to either run the build above or pull from Docker Hub:

 ```sh
 docker run --tty --rm --name elevateai \
   --volume $PWD/config.json:/usr/elevateai/config.json \